brian-team/brian2tools/docs_sphinx/index.rst

 The `brian2tools` package is a collection of useful tools for the `Brian 2 simulator <https://brian2.readthedocs.org>`_.
-The project is still in its infancy but it already provides helpful functions for plotting.
-In the future it will be extended to also provide analysis and export/import functions.
+The project is still in its infancy but it already provides helpful functions for plotting and exporting a neural model to the `NeuroML2 format <https://neuroml.org/neuromlv2>`_.
+In the future it will be extended to also provide analysis and additional export/import functions.

 Please contact us at ``brian-development@googlegroups.com`` (https://groups.google.com/forum/#!forum/brian-development)